ymlee0919/arkit/docs/classes/Arkit/Core/Persistence/Client/CookieStore.md

 ### dispatch

-Dispatches all cookies in store.
+Dispatches all cookies of the store.

 ```php
 public dispatch(): void